scottmckendry/blog/content/posts/traefik-az-sso.md

 Give it a relevant name and add a web redirect URI with your newly created subdomain E.g `https://[serviceUrl]/_oauth`.
 Click Register.

-{{< alert icon=lightbulb >}}
+> [!TIP]
-The Azure interface only lets you add one redirect when creating a new registration.
+> The Azure interface only lets you add one redirect when creating a new registration.
 Additional URIs can be added from the Authentication tab after creation.

-It's important to add the URL for each of the services you want to protect with SSO.
+>
-{{</ alert >}}
+> It's important to add the URL for each of the services you want to protect with SSO.

 Under **Certificates & Secrets**, generate a new secret for the application.
 Make sure to copy it and keep it somewhere safe.
 Secrets will only appear once.